23 Best Business Blog Examples In 2024

 Built with: Shopify

 Urban Beardsman has a unique, split-screen blog layout with a static left side and a sliding right part.
-The right part also has a split design, where the left displays the date and title and the right featured image.
+The right part also has a split design: the left displays the date and title, and the right features an image.

 Before the multi-column (contrasting) footer is a newsletter subscription form with a transparent description informing you how many emails you’ll receive.